Copyright in architecture in the United States: Rights granted to architects by copyright law

 Copyright in a design, whether registered under § 102(a)(5) or § 102(a)(8), generally gives an architect the exclusive right to reproduce, distribute, display, and prepare a work based upon the design.
 This protection, unless the work is a work-made-for-hire, lasts for the life of the author plus 70 years.
 However, several limitations on those rights apply depending upon which section the work is registered under.
 The most significant limitation to registering a design as a "pictorial, graphic, or sculptural" work under § 102(a)(5) is that the copyright owner cannot prevent the construction of a building based upon the registered design.
 In contrast, while construction of a building can be prevented under § 102(a)(8), two other important limitations apply when registering a design as an "architectural work".
 First, when a building is ordinarily visible from a public place, its protection as an "architectural work" does not include the right to prevent the making, distributing, or public display of pictures, photographs, or other pictorial representations of the work.
 Thus, the architect will not be able to prevent people from taking photographs or otherwise producing pictorial representations of the building.
 Second, owners of a copyrighted building may both make or authorize the making of alterations to the building and destroy or authorize destruction of the building.
-Thus, the architect will not have the right to prevent the owner of a house that he or she designed from altering or destroying the building.
+Thus, the architect will not have the right to prevent the owner of a house that they designed from altering or destroying the building.
 This exception also allows owners of partially complete buildings to complete the building using construction plans created by the architect.

 An architect is not strictly limited to the set of rights granted in the Copyright Act, as the architect may contract for greater rights.

 Types of architectural works protected by copyright law

-Copyright protection can be extend to general drawings and blueprints, preliminary plans, sections, elevations, floor plans, construction plans, rough models, models of internal support, models of external appearance, photomontages of the building against backdrops, computer-generated images of a design, and constructed buildings.
+Copyright protection can be extended to general drawings and blueprints, preliminary plans, sections, elevations, floor plans, construction plans, rough models, models of internal support, models of external appearance, photomontages of the building against backdrops, computer-generated images of a design, and constructed buildings.
 The designs embodied in any of these types of works need not be capable of construction to be protected.

 In order to obtain protection as an "architectural work" under (a)(8), as opposed to a "pictorial, graphic, or sculptural work" under (a)(5), the work must include a design of a building.
 "Buildings" are defined in the Copyright Office as "humanly habitable structures that are intended to be both permanent and stationary, such as houses and office buildings, and other permanent and stationary structures designed for human occupancy, including but not limited to churches, museums, gazebos, and garden pavilions".
 Specifically prohibited from protection are "structures other than buildings, such as bridges, cloverleafs, dams, walkways, tents, recreational vehicles, mobile homes, and boats".